-- a.
-The plinth can be removed by sliding it approximately 20mm to the left. - b.
-Remove the 6 screws which hold the kicker panel in place. - c.
-Remove the 2 retaining screws on either side of the Control Consul. - d.
-Carefully withdraw the Control Consul, ensuring that no strains are subjected to the wiring. - e.
-Connection to be carried out in accordance with the Wiring Diagrams.
+- The outer plinth cover is fixed in place with magnets and can be removed by pulling. - Remove the 10 screws which hold the inner plinth cover in place. - Remove the 2 retaining screws on either side of the Control Consul. - Carefully withdraw the Control Consul, ensuring that no strains are subjected to the wiring. - Connection to be carried out in accordance with the Wiring Diagrams.
 (See fig's 26 to 29 Inclusive)